Register your research or creative work with us!

 - Students conducting research or inquiry based scholarship or creative activity in the curriculum that is developed into a presentation or exhibit for a broader audience

-To know what you are working on we would like you to “register” your activity with us using one of the short forms below.
+To know what you are working on we would like you to “register” your activity with us using the URCW Registry Survey below.

 If you are working on a project with a faculty mentor (more experienced guide or teacher) whether you are helping with a professor’s work or being helped by a professor with your work, when asked on the second page of the URCW Registry Survey “what you would like to do“, click on “Register a Mentored Project“.
 Later if that work leads to a presentation you would start the same form but when asked what you would like to do, click on “Register a Presentation“.
 If you will be participating in a performance or competition, when asked what you would like to do click on “Register a Competition/Publication“.
 Finally, if you work leads to a publication, please once again call up this form and on page 2 when asked “what you like to do”, click on “Register a Publication“.Each of these will take you only a minute or two to complete.
 This one survey replaces the 4 others we used to use.

 If you have any questions, feel free to contact URCW director, Dr. Joanne Altman at email@example.com.